- A file is a place to store data: a possibly-empty sequence of bytes

 Common options:

-:$ cp -a work work-backup
+work, and call it work-backup:$ cp -a work work-backup

 $ cp *.gif *.jpeg images/